NVIDIA/modulus/examples/generative/stormcast/README.md

 <!-- markdownlint-disable -->
 ## StormCast: Kilometer-Scale Convection Allowing Model Emulation using Generative Diffusion Modeling

+**Note: this example is an initial release of the StormCast code and will be heavily refactored in future releases**

 ## Problem overview

 Convection-allowing models (CAMs) are essential tools for forecasting severe thunderstorms and